Nida Allam: Durham County Board of Commissioners

 Allam was elected to the Durham County Board of Commissioners in 2020 with endorsements from the Durham Association of Educators, Equality North Carolina, and the People's Alliance PAC.
 When Allam announced her candidacy for Durham County Commissioner, her family members received Islamophobic hate mail via social media platforms.
 She was elected to serve alongside Nimasheena Burns, Wendy Jacobs, Heidi Carter, and Brenda Howerton.
 This was the first time that Durham County has had an all-woman board of commissioners in its 139-year history.
 Upon her election, she became the first Muslim woman to hold an elected office in North Carolina.
 She received 39,523 votes in the primary election and 122,947 votes in the general election, finishing ahead of all other candidates.
 Her election was celebrated by the Council on American–Islamic Relations and Muslim Advocates.

-Congressional candidacy
+2022 congressional candidacy

-On November 8, 2021, Allam announced that she would be seeking the Democratic Party's nomination for Congress in North Carolina's newly redrawn 4th Congressional District.
-If she were elected, she would be the third Muslim woman to serve in Congress, after Ilhan Omar and Rashida Tlaib, both of whom endorsed Allam's candidacy.
-Allam lost the primary to her more moderate opponent, Valerie Foushee, by 9 points.
+On November 8, 2021, Allam announced that she would be seeking the Democratic Party's nomination for the United States Congress in North Carolina's newly redrawn 4th Congressional District.
+If she were elected, she would have been the third Muslim woman to serve in Congress, after Ilhan Omar and Rashida Tlaib, both of whom endorsed Allam's candidacy.

+Voters reported getting "Islamophobic" push polls and Allam subsequently received death threats.
+Allam ultimately lost the primary to her more moderate opponent, Valerie Foushee, by 9 points.
+While Allam received endorsements in her race from progressives, Foushee received millions of dollars in funds and assistance from pro-Israel groups such as AIPAC, DMFI and Sam Bankman-Fried's Protect Our Future PAC, prompting allegations that Foushee's campaign had succeeded primarily due to support from dark money as the race became "the most expensive Democratic congressional primary in North Carolina history".